whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 This can prevent dry skin and excess shedding, resulting in fewer allergens.

+Great!

-So go ahead and speak with your veterinarian about feeding the right food.
+Go ahead and speak with your veterinarian about feeding your feline friend the right food.

 ## 16. Choose the Right Furniture